MaayanLab/xalign/README.md

 ### Align FASTQ files in a directory

 `xalign` can automatically align all files in a given folder, instead of calling `xalign.align_fastq()` multiple times.
-In this case `xalign.align_folder()` will automatically detect whether the folder contains paired or single samples and group the samples accordingly without manual input.
+In this case `xalign.align_folder()` will automatically detect whether the folder contains paired- or single-end samples and group the samples accordingly without manual input.
 The output will be two dataframes. `gene_count` will contain gene level counts that can be aggregated for different gene identifiers (symbol:default, ensembl_id, entrezgene_id).
-Transcripts that can not be matched to corresponding identifiers are discarded. `transcript_count` contains the read counts at transcript level.
+Transcripts that can not be mapped to corresponding identifiers are discarded. `transcript_count` contains the read counts at transcript level.

 ```python